-40 Questions From An Anxious Flyer - Answered By A Pilot
+40 Questions From An Anxious Flyer - Reassuring Answers from A Pilot

 I met airline pilot Sarah Dunglinson virtually, through an online female travel forum.
 I asked if she’d answer some of our burning questions about flying and she kindly agreed.

 Being an anxious flyer makes air travel challenging and although I’ll still get sweaty palms with the first bump in turbulence, Sarah has reassured me I will live past it.